openmm/openmmforcefields/README.md

 )
 ```

-The latest official Open Force Field Initiative release ([`openff-1.2.0`](https://github.com/openforcefield/openff-forcefields) of the ["Parsley" small molecule force field](https://openforcefield.org/news/introducing-openforcefield-1.0/)) is used if none is specified.
+The latest official Open Force Field Initiative release ([`openff-2.1.0`](https://github.com/openforcefield/openff-forcefields) of the ["Sage" small molecule force field](https://openforcefield.org/community/news/general/sage2.1.0-release/)) is used if none is specified.
 You can check which SMIRNOFF force field is in use with

 ```pycon